Memories & Reflections

 This is my grade nine class in Kirkland Lake, 1939.
 That's me, age 14, in the back row - three from the left, to the right of the teacher.
 I had now graduated from paper boy to working part-time, first at Kresge's and then at the local A&P Store.
 My wages were a wonderful 24 cents an hour.
 However, in those days a good-sized chocolate bar was 5 cents.

-At the end of my next school year, dad had lost the strike at the mine and travelled south to find a job.
+At the end of my next school year, dad had lost the strike at the mine (a struggle for one week's paid annual vacation) and travelled south to find a different job.
 He went to Welland, Ontario where he found work as a carpenter.
-WW II was in mid-stride and that put an end to the depression.
+WW II was in mid-stride and that put an end to the Depression.
 That year, 1942, I turned 16.
 The family was still in Kirkland Lake.
 I joined dad for the summer on a construction site as a labourer.
 The only problem was that when it rained, we had to sit it out and didn't get paid.
-After a whole summer's work, at the sumptuous rate of 50 cents an hour, having paid for my board and room and my train fare back and forth I only had enough money to buy myself a $35 suit.
+It rained frequently.
+After a whole summer's labour, at the sumptuous rate of 50 cents an hour, having paid for my board and room and my train fare back and forth I only had enough money to buy myself a $35 suit.
 Suits were de rigeur in those days.
 That was my second one.
 I bought my first with the money from a Globe and Mail subscription contest I won two years before.
 Actually, from the time I was about nine or ten years of age I bought most of my own clothes.
-I also paid for such things as dental work, probably starting about age 12 or 13.
-A filling cost $1 in those days plus $1 if freezing was required.
-I didn't get the freezing.
-I guess that helped form my life-long habit of being careful with money and early practice with making difficult (painful) decisions.
+I also paid for such things as dental work.
+A filling cost $1 in those days plus $1 if freezing were required.
+I couldn't afford the freezing.
+I guess that helped form my life-long habit of being careful with money and early practice with making difficult (even painful) decisions.

 Why I Am Not a Christian or a Buddhist or a Muslim, etc.